BerriAI/instructprompt/README.md

 ## Using InstructPrompt

 InstructPrompt provides 3 main functions: `add()`, `list()`, and `query()`.
+After adding your instructions you can query instructprompt to get the most appropirate instructions for GPT, effectively allowing you to increase your coverage by 35%

 ### add()

 The `add()` function takes in an instruction as a string and adds it to the collection.
-It uses ChromaDB to store the instruction and assigns it a unique id.
+It stores the instruction and assigns it a unique id.
 It returns a confirmation message once the instruction is successfully added.

 ```
 import instructprompt